Links on Android Authority may earn us a commission. Learn more.

 Why Women Kill

 This exclusive Paramount Plus show comes from Desperate Housewives creator Marc Cherry.
 Like that show, Why Women Kill is a female-centric show, but the three main characters are each in different time periods.
 However, all of them are linked by their desire to kill their unfaithful husbands.
-Ginnifer Goodin plays a housewife in 1963, while Lucy Liu plays a wife in 1984 who discovers her husband is having a gay affair.
+Ginnifer Goodwin plays a housewife in 1963, while Lucy Liu plays a wife in 1984 who discovers her husband is having a gay affair.
 Finally, Kirby Howell-Baptiste is a woman in the present day in an “open” relationship but finds she and her husband are both attracted to the same woman.
-A second season is now live and a third season is in the works.
+You can catch both seasons of the show now.

 Stephen King’s massive post-apocalypse novel has been adapted once before as a TV mini-series for ABC, but Paramount Plus is the home for this all-new adaptation.
 King himself wrote the ninth and final episode of the adaptation, which is an all-new story set after the events of the original novel.
 James Marsden stars in the main role of Stu Redman, and Amber Heard is also in the series Nadine Cross, along with Whoopi Goldberg as Mother Abagail.